Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Bouncing Balls and Falling Toast.md

 **Before Mitigation**: Likelihood: 3, Severity: 1, Overall: 3

 **Mitigation**: Keep hold of the balls not being used.
+Discourage children from throwing balls randomly.
 Recover balls if being used inappropriately.
 Call a first aider in the event of injury.

 **After Mitigation**: Likelihood: 2, Severity: 1, Overall: 2